dschuurman/jtmap/README.md

 # JTmap
-A program that listens for information sent from [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and shows a friendly map with information after each contact is confirmed.
+A program that listens for information sent from [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and displays a friendly map with additional information after each contact is confirmed.

 ## Installation
-This program requires python ver.
-3.x along with a few dependencies.
+The program requires python ver.
+3.x.
+Before running the program a few dependencies need to be installed.
 Here are instructions for installing these dependencies on Windows/OSX/Linux:

 ---